AndreaFalanti/popnas/README.md

   - @x@ maxpool
   - @x@ avgpool
   - @x@ tconv      (Transpose convolution)

 **CNN hyperparameters**:
 - **epochs**: defines for how many epochs E each child network has to be trained.
 - **batch_size**: defines the batch size dimension of the dataset.
 - **learning_rate**: defines the learning rate of the child CNN networks.
 - **filters**: defines the initial number of filters to use.
 - **weight_reg**: defines the L2 regularization factor to use in CNNs.
 If _null_, regularization is not applied.
+- **use_adamW**: use adamW instead of standard L2 regularization
+- **drop_path_prob**: defines the max probability of dropping a path in _scheduled drop path_.
+If set to 0, then _scheduled drop path_ is not used.
 - **cosine_decay_restart**: dictionary for hyperparameters about cosine decay restart schedule.
   - **enabled**: use cosine decay restart or not (plain learning rate)
   - **period_in_epochs**: first decay period in epochs
   - **[t_mul, m_mul, alpha]**: see [tensorflow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/schedules/CosineDecayRestarts)
+- **softmax_dropout**: probability of dropping a value in output softmax.
+If set to 0, then dropout is not used.
+  Note that dropout is used on each output when _multi_output_ flag is set.

 **CNN architecture parameters**:
 - **motifs**: motifs to stack in each CNN.
 In NAS literature, a motif usually refers to a single cell, here instead it is used to indicate